The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: The solidification of a tradition from topical conferences to StatPhys

 Between 1952 and 1962, the conferences focused on distinct research topics, as indicated in Table~\ref{tabSP}.
 It was not until 1964 that the conferences began to resemble their current format, adopting a broader focus on statistical mechanics as a whole, rather than delving into more narrowly defined areas of inquiry within this broader domain.
 This shift likely stemmed from an aspiration to transform the conference into a regular gathering point for the entire global community of scientists working on statistical physics.
 The goal was to foster a more inclusive forum, rather than one catering exclusively to specialized topics of interest to particular sub-communities, regardless of their size.

 The 1970s witnessed significant transformations concerning the policies and structures of IUPAP commissions and their sponsored conferences.
 Starting from the 1969 General Assembly in Dubrovnik, IUPAP embarked on a comprehensive revision of policies related to the composition of commissions and the criteria for conference sponsorship.
 In response to the increasing volume of conference proposals from IUPAP commissions, the Executive Committee of IUPAP introduced a set of evaluation criteria focused on scientific merit, international representation, and organizational solidity.
 A member of the U.S. national committee, William Havens Jr., further contributed to these deliberations by proposing a taxonomy for classifying conferences into three distinct categories, which received tentative approval during the 13\textsuperscript{th} General Assembly in Dubrovnik.
 The type-A conferences, called ``general conferences," were designed ``to provide an overview of the entire field of interest to a Commission, and would normally occur at three-year intervals" with a foreseeable attendance of about 750-1500 scientists.
-Type-B conferences were called ``topical conferences" and were designed to ``concentrate on broad sub-fields" within the general of the Commission's interest.
+Type-B conferences were called ``topical conferences" and were designed to ``concentrate on broad sub-fields" within the general area of interest of the Commission.
 The foreseen attendance was about 300-600 physicists.
 The smaller Type C conference were called ``special conferences" and ``would concentrate on much more restricted specialized topics" than the type-B conferences.
-The expected attendance was in the range of 50-200 physicists.\footnote{IUPAP, Report 1970, esp. p.
+The expected attendance was in the range of 50-200 physicists.\footnote{\textit{IUPAP, Report 1970}, esp. p.
 25, p.
 29, pp. 81-83, Series B2aa, Vol. 2, IuG.} At the subsequent IUPAP General Assembly, held in Washington D.C. in 1972, new procedural guidelines were established for the composition of commissions and the election of their members.
-Incidentally, a new identification system for commissions was adopted, denoted as `C. followed by a sequential number reflecting their chronological establishment,\footnote{IUPAP, Report 1973, pp. 14-18, Series B2aa, Vol. 2, IuG.} a system that remains in use today.'\footnote{The full point after C was later eliminated and currently IUPAP commissions are simply denoted by C plus a sequential number, with C3 being the denomination of the Commission on Statistical Physics.}
+Incidentally, a new identification system for commissions was adopted, denoted as ``C. followed by a sequential number reflecting their chronological establishment, a system that remains in use today.''\footnote{\textit{IUPAP, Report 1973}, pp. 14-18, Series B2aa, Vol. 2, IuG.}\footnote{The full point after C was later eliminated and currently IUPAP commissions are simply denoted by C plus a sequential number, with C3 being the denomination of the Commission on Statistical Physics.}